Break the Ice Without Scorching the Earth: Non Toxic De-Icers

 In many parts of the country this week, streets and walkways are covered in snow and ice, and everyone is using salt, sand and other chemical de-icers to make their streets safe for travel.
-But not all de-icers are alike, and some are downright harmful to your pets, your children and your local streams and rivers
+But not all de-icers are alike, and some are downright harmful to your pets, your children and your local streams and rivers.

-Common de-icing salts are also notorious for tearing up or burning the paws of dogs and cats who walk on them, for sickening children who play in snow and ice that has been treated with them, and for causing corrosion on driveways, vehicles and roadway structures.
+Conventional de-icing salts are also notorious for tearing up or burning the paws of dogs and cats who walk on them, for sickening children who play in snow and ice that has been treated with them, and for causing corrosion on driveways, vehicles and roadway structures.

 Eco Friendly Ice Melting Salt

-Vinegar Window Deicer
+Vinegar Window De-Icer

 Here's a safe, cheap, non-toxic recipe to help prevent ice build-up on your car windows.